-Mr. Freedman: You said before, if the party gets on cross-examination on the matter which is perhaps related to the particular issues, that matter may be involved and may be excluded.
+Mr. Freedman: You said before, if the party gets on cross-examination or the matter which is perhaps related to the particular issues, that matter may be involved and may be excluded.
 You suggested he could come in under (b), but under (b) he can only come in if he can show that he can't get an expert of his own.
 Why do we have to get involve there?
 You suggested, Judge Maris, before that if you really want to get into the other person's case you could get in (interrupted).
 Judge Maris: I didn't say that at all, Abe.
 Not even approaching it.
-If you can't get any experts at all of your own, then you can go in to the other man's experts for this showing and get your own opinions yourself or by manifest injustice.
+If you can't get any experts at all of your own, then you can go in to the other man's experts for this showing and get your own opinions from him, but only if you make the showing that you can't get one yourself or by manifest injustice.

-Mr. Frank: I will be interested in hearing Brown's views as soon as has time to meditate this.
+Mr. Frank: I will be interested in hearing Brown's views as soon as h has time to meditate this.
 I would like us to approve in principle paragraph (b).